avytuvis/antanasvytuvis/README.md

 - 👋 Hi, I’m @antanasvytuvis
 - 👀 I’m interested in IT, Linux, coding and troubleshooting.
-- 🌱 I’m currently studying for the CompTIA trifecta and learning everything Linux
+- 🌱 I’m currently studying for the CompTIA trifecta and learning everything Linux.
 - 📫 My email is antanasvytuvis at gmail

 <!---